JohnJigglebottom/TFC-AlloyCalculator/README.md

 # TFC-AlloyCalculator

-A lightweight, HTML-based alloy calculator for the **TerraFirmaCraft (TFC)** Minecraft mod.
+A lightweight, HTML-based alloy calculator for modded **TerraFirmaCraft (TFC)** Minecraft.
+Specifically ones that use **TFC Ore Washing** (e.g., HTFC3).
 This tool is designed to help players efficiently test, plan, and visualize alloy combinations, whether for experimentation or practical gameplay use.

 ## Features